By Peter Foley (Registered Podiatrist)

 Orthotics or inshoe padding can also be used to address the instability of the lower limbs, and there is some evidence to support this as a treatment plan.
 Studies have been completed using both inshoe wedging and custom foot orthotics which have shown good outcomes for the patient.
 It is thought that the change in biomechanics caused by the orthotics alters the loading patterns of the big muscle groups in the lower limb and reduces the patient’s symptoms.

-At Spine Sport Feet (formerly Coomera Wellness Centre) our experienced Podiatrists can provide thorough assessments in order to diagnose and treat lower limb pain.
+At Spine Sport Feet (formerly Coomera Wellness Centre) our experienced Podiatrists can provide thorough assessments to diagnose and treat lower limb pain.
 We have several orthotic options to help deal with growing pains (if appropriate) and can assist in the development of a suitable stretching program.

 Evans, Angela.
 (2008).
 Growing pains: Contemporary knowledge and recommended practice.
 Journal of foot and ankle research.
 1. 4.
 10.1186/1757-1146-1-4.